Shooter attacked CDC headquarters to protest COVID-19 vaccines

 “We know that misinformation can be dangerous.
 Not only to health, but to those that trust us and those we want to trust,” Dr. Susan Monarez told CDC employees in an “all-hands” meeting Tuesday, her first since the attack capped her first full week on campus as CDC director.

-“We need to rebuild the trust together,” Monarez said, according to a transcript obtained by the AP.
+“We need to rebuild the trust together,” Monarez said, according to a transcript obtained by The Associated Press.
 “The trust is what binds us.
 In moments like this, we must meet the challenges with rational, evidence-based discourse spoken with compassion and understanding.
 That is how we will lead.”

 White's parents have fully cooperated with the investigation of their son, who had no known criminal history, Hosey said Tuesday.
 With a search warrant at their home in the Atlanta suburb of Kennesaw, authorities recovered written documents and electronic devices that are being analyzed.
 Investigators also recovered five firearms, including a gun of his father's that he used in the attack, Hosey said.